DamianMorozov/OpenTgResearcher/Docs/GUIDE-SETUP-DESKTOP.md

 # Guide to setup the Desktop version

 ## Setup and run OpenTgResearcherDesktop under Windows OS
-- Download and run the installer [TgDownloaderDesktop-win-x64-Setup.exe](https://github.com/DamianMorozov/OpenTgResearcher/releases)
+- Download and run the installer [OpenTgResearcherDesktop-win-x64-Setup.exe](https://github.com/DamianMorozov/OpenTgResearcher/releases)
-- Click the `Start` button, then type and execute `TgDownloaderDesktop`
+- Click the `Start` button, then type and execute `OpenTgResearcherDesktop`

 ## Connection setup
 Click on the link on the right: https://my.telegram.org/auth?to=apps